 - “Endangered” on the IUCN Red List.

-- Usually lives in groups of up to six fish, though a group of 500 has been recorded.
+- Usually lives in groups of up to six fish, though groups of up to 500 have been recorded.

 - May associate with bottom-dwelling organisms such as sea anemones, sea urchins and corals for hiding and protection from predators.